curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

 ```

-Learn more about the container engine description by showing the corresponding jsonschema with `faice schema show red-engine-container-docker` (also see [RED Engines](red-engines.md)).
+Learn more about the container engine description by showing the corresponding jsonschema with `faice schema show red-engine-container-docker` (also see [RED Container Engines](/docs/red-container-engines)).

 Again connector descriptions for output files can be included in the RED file.
 Open the existing file and append the following `outputs` section with `nano red-docker.yml`.